 Becoming a Thrive Licensed Trainer

-What it means to be a Thrive Trainer
+1 What it means to be a Thrive Trainer

 A Thrive Trainer is an active role model for Thrive values, able to inspire, encourage and support others through their embodiment of the Approach to work with children and other adults in ways that will enhance their emotional health and improve their access to and progress in learning.
 They are able to advise on the strategic implementation of Thrive across a variety of settings.
 A Thrive Trainer needs to: • be passionate about making things better for children, young people and their families • “walk the talk” • be competent and confident with the theory that underpins Thrive

 Applicants for the Thrive Trainers course will need to provide evidence of:

-- successful completion of the Thrive Practitioners Course (a minimum of 6 months prior to the start date of the Trainers course is recommended)
+• successful completion of the Thrive Practitioners Course (a minimum of 6 months prior to the start date of the Trainers course is recommended)

-- confident use of Thrive-Online
+• confident use of Thrive-Online

-- sound knowledge of the neuroscience which underpins the Thrive Approach • sound knowledge of the Thrive model of emotional development
+• sound knowledge of the neuroscience which underpins the Thrive Approach • sound knowledge of the Thrive model of emotional development

-- previous experience of training, e.g. teaching, coaching, leading workshops or Insets, etc.
+• previous experience of training, e.g. teaching, coaching, leading workshops or Insets, etc.

 Applicants must ensure they are prepared for the course by revisiting the Practitioner course materials and Thrive-Online.
 This knowledge will be assessed in Module 1 of the Trainers course.

-During the Course
+3 During the Course

-The Trainers course consists of 5 separate modules which will be completed over a period of approximately 5 months, as outlined below.
+The intensive Trainers course consists of 5 separate modules which will be completed over a period of approximately 5 months, as outlined below.

-1 E-Learning This e-learning module covers your knowledge and understanding of Theoretical Underpinning & Thrive-Online.
+1 E-Learning N/A This e-learning module covers your knowledge and understanding of Theoretical Underpinning & Thrive-Online.
 This is an assessed module which must be completed before Module 2.

-2 Classroom based days 1 - 5.
-There will be regular daily opportunities to present and work with other group members on different aspects of Thrive theory and practice.
+2 Classroom based 1 - 5 There will be regular daily opportunities to present and work with other group members on different aspects of Thrive theory and practice.
 This will also include your involvement in case mentoring and the review of assessments and action plans.
 These presentations and group activities will form part of your on-going assessment.
 The trainer(s) will give you specific feedback on your development as a trainer throughout the course.

 Licensing and Assessment Notes:

-- Full attendance is required for licensing
+• Full attendance is required for licensing

-- Trainers may be Quality Assured (QA) at any time as part of Thrive’s routine QA checking process.
+• Trainers may be Quality Assured (QA) at any time as part of Thrive’s routine QA checking process.

-Delivering Thrive Training
+6 Delivering Thrive Training

-Maintaining Thrive Licensed Trainer Status.
+7 Maintaining Thrive Licensed Trainer Status

 Your Trainer’s Licence will renew automatically each year as long as you meet the criteria.
 The following information is a guide only.
 For the most up-to-date information please refer to the Member’s Handbook.